Bray-Ro/Bray-Ro/README.md

 ### Here are the technologies and languages i have intermediate to advanced knowledge in:
 - Assembly (X86 and NASM, Though i could pick a new assembly language up in an hour or two)
 - BASIC (My skills are a bit rusty)
+- Blender (Not programming related but helps with gamedev)
 - C
 - C++
 - C#